-The graph below matches the cumulative 46-month total return of holders of Universal Truckload Services, Inc.'s common stock with the cumulative total returns of the NASDAQ Composite index and the NASDAQ Transportation index.
-The graph assumes that the value of the investment in the company's common stock and in each of the indexes (including reinvestment of dividends) was \$100 on 2/10/05 and tracks it through 12/31/2008.
+The graph below compares the cumulative 5-year total return to shareholders on Universal Truckload Services, Inc.'s common stock versus the cumulative total returns of the NASDAQ Composite index and the NASDAQ Transportation index.
+The graph assumes that the value of the investment in the company's common stock and in each of the indexes (including reinvestment of dividends) was \$100 on 2/10/2005 and tracks it through 12/31/2009.

-COMPARISON OF 46 MONTH CUMULATIVE TOTAL RETURN\
+COMPARISON OF 58 MONTH CUMULATIVE TOTAL RETURN\